List of Adventure Time characters: Fern

-Fern is a grass clone of Finn that was created through the cracked Finn Sword and the Grass Demon that inhabited Finn's Grass Sword.
+Fern (voiced by Hayden Ezzy and Brad Neely in his "Green Knight" persona) is a grass clone of Finn that was created through the cracked Finn Sword and the Grass Demon that inhabited Finn's Grass Sword.
 He was initially confused by the presence of Finn and claimed that he was Finn, or rather was in denial about it.
 He attempted to fit into Finn's usual lifestyle, but was confused by everyone's response to him.
 He eventually came to accept that he wasn't Finn, but that he could be like him if he wanted to.
 After trying to find what his purpose is from the Grass Wizard (the one who gave Finn the Grass Sword to begin with) he is shocked to discover that he was made simply for fun and knocks out his "creator" to the point that he ends up in the hospital.
 Afterwards, Fern gives himself his name and decides to find his true purpose.
 However, in "Whispers," Fern begins to show some slight jealousy over Finn's capabilities against his own lack thereof.
 He then plots to take his place after he discovers that he can copy Finn's exact appearance.
 His plan is foiled when Finn discovers the various applications his arm can do.
-During an intense fight between them, Finn accidentally obliterates Fern, but the latter's remains are picked up by Uncle Gumbald.
-He is reborn as the Green Knight and now considers himself Finn's nemesis.
-In the series finale, "Come Along with Me", he is freed from the Grass Demon that was holding him when Finn and Jake throw the Nightmare Bottle (from Nightmare Princess) at him, Princess Bubblegum, Gumbald and themselves.
-Slowly desiccating because of that, after the final battle with GOLB, Fern asks Finn to plant him at the Tree House (unaware that it was destroyed during the battle), leaving behind a seed as he disappears forever; Finn and Jake later plant the seed where the Tree House used to be, and a new Tree immediately grows from it, with a reborn Finn Sword planted at the top.
-A thousand years after the events of the series, two new adventurers, Shermy and Beth (the latter being a descendant of Jake), climb the tree, which has grown immense since then, and acquire the Finn Sword on top of it.
+During an intense fight between them, Finn accidentally destroys Fern, but the latter's remains are picked up by Uncle Gumbald.
+He is reborn as the Green Knight and considers himself Finn's nemesis.
+In the series finale, "Come Along with Me", he is freed from the Grass Demon that was holding him.
+This causes his body to slowly decay.
+After the final battle with GOLB, Fern asks Finn to plant him at the Tree House (unaware that it was destroyed during the battle), leaving behind a seed as he dies.
+Finn and Jake later plant the seed where the Tree House used to be, and a new tree immediately grows from it, with a reborn Finn Sword planted at the top.
+A thousand years after the events of the series, two new adventurers, Shermy and Beth (the latter being a descendant of Jake) climb the tree, which has grown immense since then, and acquire the Finn Sword on top of it.

+As of Fionna and Cake, Fern appears as a genderswapped human character named "Fennel", voiced by Vico Ortiz.